rachit-bharadwaj/simple-image-uploader/README.md

 ## Usage

 1. Sign up for a new account or log in if you already have an account.
-2. Once logged in, you can upload images by navigating to the upload page.
+2. Once logged in, you can view as well as upload images.
 3. Uploaded images will be displayed on the platform.

 ## Contributing

 Contributions are welcome!
 Feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).

 ---